carekit-apple/CareKit/docs/ConnectingWithCareTeamsAndPersonalContacts/ConnectingWithCareTeamsAndPersonalContacts-template.md

 ```

 ## Presenting the Contact View Controller

+### In Storyboard

+Setting up the contact view controller is similar to [setting up the care card](../CreatingTheCareCard/CreatingTheCareCard.html#CreateAndPresentTheCareCard).
+Instead of using `OCKCareCardViewController`, however, use `OCKConnectViewController` instead.

+To add the contacts and set the delegate, subclass `OCKConnectViewController` and configure it in `initWithCoder:`.

+### In Code

 The contact view controller displays both care team and personal contacts.
 When creating the view controller, you must pass an array of `OCKContact` objects:

 ```swift